The Secret of the Loch

-The Secret of the Loch is a 1934 British film about the Loch Ness Monster.
-It is the first film made about the monster.
-It was edited by David Lean.
+The Secret of the Loch is a 1934 British film directed by Milton Rossner and starring Seymour Hicks and Nancy O'Neil.
+It was written by Charles Bennett and Billie Bristow, and was made at Ealing Studios as a quota quickie, edited by David Lean.
+It was the first sound film made about the Loch Ness monster.

-Charles Bennett said the film was based on his original idea.
-He later admitted it was "terrible... but amusing".

 Premise

 Professor Heggie is determined to prove to a sceptical scientific community the existence of a dinosaur living in Loch Ness.
 Young London reporter Jimmy Anderson believes him and offers to help.
 He also falls in love with Angela, the professor's granddaughter.
 Jimmy finally plucks up the courage to enter the Loch himself, where he comes face to face with the monster.